 Almost every work that exists in our world seems to exist in theirs; Guide to the Technocracy threw a lot of hints that most of their terminology does in fact spring from the real-world sources ("bangin' a baa" refers to the Dolly cloning, the "Be seeing you" phrase is a Shout-Out to The Prisoner, ect), and is used ironically by a Technocracy well aware of what the Deviants think of them (and possibly how some Sleepers would interpret the Technocracy if they knew about it).
 Also, remember that the Technocratic Union existed long before Orwell wrote 1984, and it's specifically referenced in Guide as meaning 'out-of-date, over the top, unwieldy/cliche," as in: "Seriously?
 That's so 1984."
 That seems to support the view of the Technocracy using dystopian police-state terms as a satire of how deadly-serious others might take them.

 Have you ever heard how sarcastic and chock full of black humor the lingo of folks who serve is?
-Rescue workers, emergency techs and docs, military personnel, pilots, engineers...they come up with such wonderful phrases as "crispy critter" (a burnt corpse), "bullet sponge" (various, but first person in an assault), "controlled flight into terrain" (a crash when the pilot did not lose control of the plane or have mechanical failure), "gomer" (get out of my ER), "zorro belly" (a stomach with many post-operational scars), "brain bucket" (a helmet - usually for motorcyclists or military personnel), "birth control glasses" (hideous glasses issues to US military personnel, said to prevent any type of hook-up), etc. Why wouldn't the Technocratic Union's intelligent and savvy agents use similar terms, and use them just as tongue in cheek?
+Rescue workers, emergency techs and docs, military personnel, pilots, engineers...they come up with such wonderful phrases as "crispy critter" (a burnt corpse), "bullet sponge" (various, but first person in an assault), "controlled flight into terrain" (a crash when the pilot did not lose control of the plane or have mechanical failure), "gomer" (get out of my ER), "zorro belly" (a stomach with many post-operational scars), "brain bucket" (a helmet - usually for motorcyclists or military personnel), "birth control glasses" (the eyeglasses normally issued to US military personnel, which are so hideously ugly that they are said to prevent any type of hook-up), etc. Why wouldn't the Technocratic Union's intelligent and savvy agents use similar terms, and use them just as tongue in cheek?
 Really, the only headscratcher is no one looked up Autocthonia, and found autocthonic in the dictionary!

 Really, how does Mage: Ascension work?
 I mean, if World of Darkness reflects our, actual, real world in any sort of capacity whatsoever, mages should be able to sling magic around with no fear of Paradox.
 About 80% people in the world are religious and therefore, you should be able to use magic without a problem if you disguise it as miracles.
 Tons of people believe in ghosts, psychics, paranormal phenomena or hell, they outright believe in magic and witchcraft.
 Distrust in science is so high that a large part of people disbelieve in evolution.
 In other words, consensus simply does not work as presented in Mage books.
 It's a broken idea.
 People simply aren't that logical and rational.
 We're a superstitious, religious lot that believes in magic, miracles and the paranormal.
 So, once again, how come mages aren't free to sling around magic as they wish?